phyber/docker-mdns/README.md

-# Docker Avahi
+# Docker mDNS

-Docker Avahi registers hostnames with Avahi based on labels given to a container.
+Docker mDNS registers hostnames with Avahi based on labels given to a container.
 This allows each container to have a unique `hostname.local` assigned to it, which should help when reverse proxying from tools like Traefik or NGINX.